Naina (1973 film)

 Naina is a 1973 Bollywood film directed by Kanak Mishra.
-The song 'Hone Lagi Hai Raat Jawan', rendered by Asha Bhosle, earned her the 5th Filmfare award.
-It was composed by Shankar-Jaikishan.
+The song "Hone Lagi Hai Raat Jawan", sung by Asha Bhosle, earned her the 5th Filmfare award.
+The music was composed by Shankar-Jaikishan.

-The movie has similarities with Daphne du Maurier's novel Rebecca and features Shashi Kapoor in a rare negative role as a high-born aristocrat.
+The movie has similarities with Daphne du Maurier's 1938 novel Rebecca and features Shashi Kapoor in a rare negative role as a high-born aristocrat.
 Moushumi Chatterjee plays his second wife, who is constantly being compared with his first (Rajshree).